microsoft/WhatTheHack/069-FabricRealTimeAnalytics/Student/Challenge-01.md

 ## Description

-In this challenge, you will create an data ingestion stream from the Event Hub to Fabric and create a way to store that data inside of Fabric that is conducive to real time reporting.
+In this challenge, you will create a data ingestion stream from the Event Hub to Fabric and create a way to store that data inside of Fabric that is conducive to real time reporting.
 You will also need to make sure the data is being stored in the Fabric OneLake.

 ## Success Criteria